Programme

 Governance professionals are key to placing ESG at the heart of the Board agenda.
 This session discusses how, practically, Boards focus on ESG; the decisions they make; and their motivations for doing so.
 We will also explore the governance challenges faced by Boards in terms of implementing ESG strategy, and discuss the most important practical steps in governance that support the successful integration of ESG into the Board agenda.

-- Karina Bye FCG, Company Secretary, Aviva Investors, UK General Insurance & UK Life and Pensions
+• Karina Bye FCG, Director, Company Secretarial UK, Aviva Investors, UK General Insurance & UK Life and Pensions

 Plenary: Governance learning across sectors

 Once upon a time, governance was seen as something for the listed business sector to “teach” other sectors of the economy.
 Charities, education, sports, and others, so the theory went, were lagging behind what was happening in corporates and needed to play catch up.
-That’s no longer the case, as innovation in governance thinking and practice is coming from a variety of directions.
+That’s no longer the case, as innovation in governance thinking and practice comes from various directions.
 Our panellists discuss how different sectors can learn from one another.

 Refreshments and networking